shajunxing/quickjs-ffi/README.md

 High layer caches `dlopen`, `dlsym` and `ffi_prep_cif` results, including corresponding memory allocations.
 Same library and function will only load once, and also will same function definitions, eg. same arguments and return value representation.

-Each `CFunction` instance shares dl and ffi cache, but keep it's individual memory allocations for arguments and return value, this design is for possible multithread situation.
+Each `CFunction` instance shares dl and ffi cache, but keep it's own memory allocations for arguments and return value, this design is for possible multithread situation.

 ## Low layer